 In addition, under the Novartis Agreement, an anti-dilution right was issued to Novartis, in which Novartis is entitled to receive shares of Series A-1 Preferred Stock, guaranteeing them a 15% ownership interest of the fully diluted capitalization of the Company.
 The Company was obligated to issue additional shares of Series A-1 Preferred Stock until the Company had (1) raised aggregate cumulative proceeds of \$30.0 million from sales of equity securities since its inception; or (2) issued and sold any securities that generate proceeds in excess of \$30.0 million.
 Additionally, the Company was not obligated to issue more than 6,383,142 shares of the Series A-1 Preferred Stock to Novartis under the anti-dilution right.
 The Company assessed the Novartis anti-dilution right and determined that the right (i) meets the definition of a freestanding financial instrument that is not indexed to the Company's own stock and (ii) meets the definition of a derivative and does not qualify for equity classification.
 The initial fair value of the anti-dilution right liability of \$1.0 million was recorded as research and development expense in July 2019, as part of the initial consideration in the license agreement.
-The Company remeasured the liability associated with the anti-dilution right at each reporting date and at each issuance of Series A-1 Preferred Stock under the anti-dilution right.
-Changes in the fair value were recorded as other income and expense in the statement of operations until the anti-dilution right was satisfied in February 2021 upon the Company raising aggregate cumulative proceeds of \$30.0 million in sales of equity securities.
-As part of the anti-dilution right, the Company issued a total of 5,970,000 shares of Series A-1 Preferred Stock to Novartis.
+The Company remeasured the liability associated with the anti-dilution right at each reporting date and at each issuance of Series A-1 Preferred Stock under the antidilution right.
+Changes in the fair value were recorded as other income and expense in the statement of operations until the anti-dilution right, the Company raising aggregate cumulative proceeds of \$30.0 million in sales of equity securities.
+As part of the anti-dilution right, the Company raising aggregate cumulative proceeds of \$30.0 million in sales of equity securities.
+As part of the anti-dilution right, the to company issued a total of 5,970,000 shares of Series A-1 Preferred Stock to Novartis.
 No expense has been recognized in any periods subsequent to the satisfaction of the anti-dilution liability which was satisfied in February 2021.

 Under the Novartis Agreement, the Company is obligated to make aggregate milestone payments of up to \$231.7 million related to the achievement of specified development, commercialization, and sales milestones.
 The Company records the milestone payments as research and development expenses when the milestones occur and consideration is paid or becomes payable.
-As of March 31, 2024, the Company has made two development milestone payments under the Novartis Agreement totaling \$1.0 million, of which \$0.4 million was achieved and paid in 2019, and \$0.6 million was achieved and paid in 2020, which were recorded as research and development expense.
+As of June 30, 2024, the Company has made two development milestone payments under the Novartis Agreement totaling \$1.0 million, of which \$0.4 million was achieved and paid in 2019, and \$0.6 million was achieved and paid in 2020, which were recorded as research and development expense.
 No other milestones have occurred or have been paid under the Novartis Agreement.